harshi922/ddos-in-d2d/README.md

 |Rudy	|7|
 |GoldenEye|	8|

+Testing Directory: <br />
+Contains the LSTM model that we trained and tested on our custom dataset to compare the performance with our HMLM.

 Inference.py: <br />
 Contains code that allows you to perform prediction with the option to use each layer seperately or with all layers as a whole.